 - M.S., English as a Second Language, The University of Scranton, 2007

 - B.A., English Linguistics, Universidad Nacional de San Juan, Argentina, 2004

 - Second language (L2) acquisition

-Dr. Germán Zárate-Sández is an assistant professor and director of the basic Spanish program in the Department of Spanish at Western Michigan University.
+Dr. Germán Zárate-Sández is an associate professor and director of the basic Spanish program in the Department of Spanish at Western Michigan University.

 An applied linguist by training, Dr. Zárate-Sández’s expertise and research lie in the areas of phonetics/phonology and Second Language (L2) Acquisition.
 In the former area, he studies phonological processes in both Spanish and English, with special emphasis on the perception and production of intonation.
 In the latter, he examines issues of cross-linguistic influence between the first and second language, in particular among heritage speakers and high-proficiency L2 users, and the role of individual differences (age, personality, aptitude, etc.) in learning a second language.
 Most of his publications and professional presentations have addressed the intersection of these two areas, that is, the acquisition and use of L2 pronunciation.
 He has also published on the application of technology to second language teaching and research.

 Also a specialist in foreign/second language education, Zárate-Sández has worked at teacher-training programs at the Universidad Nacional de San Juan and the Instituto Lenguas Vivas Bariloche in Argentina.
 He regularly gives talks and workshops on methodological innovations in teaching Spanish and English as foreign languages.
 His considerable teaching experience reflects his research interests: he has taught courses in Spanish grammar, English and Spanish phonetics/phonology, applied linguistics, discourse analysis and linguistic theories.
 His administrative background includes organization of international professional conferences, language program coordination at the university level and the co-direction of Georgetown’s study abroad program in Quito, Ecuador.